-If you are going to have surgery that needs a general anaesthetic, tell the surgeon, anaesthetist or dentist that you are taking Stelazine.
+If you are going to have surgery, tell the surgeon, anaesthetist or dentist that you are taking Stelazine.

-Patients and care givers should pay attention for any of the following warning signs of suicide-related behaviour.
-Tell your doctor immediately, or even go to the nearest hospital for treatment:
+Patients and care givers should pay attention to any of the following warning signs of suicide-related behaviour.
+Tell your doctor immediately, or go to the nearest hospital for treatment if you notice: